-A deferred examination is only permitted on extreme compassionate grounds and requires proper certification.
-Unless the student presents a further certification, each deferred examination must be written within two weeks of the day the regular examination in that course was scheduled.
-Permission to defer an exam and arrangements for the specific time and place of writing are to be made by the Registrar in conjunction with the Instructor involved.
+A deferred examination is permitted only on extreme compassionate grounds and requires proper certification.
+Unless the student presents a further certification, each deferred examination must be written within two weeks of the day on which the regular examination in the course was scheduled.
+Permission to defer an exam and arrangements for the specific time and place of writing are to be made by the Registrar in conjunction with the instructor involved.